-On average, immigrants held green cards for eight years before becoming U.S. citizens in 2018, unchanged from 2017.
-The time varied by country of origin: African-born immigrants spent an average six years in LPR status before naturalization, followed by those born in Asia (seven years), South America (eight years), Europe (nine years), Oceania (ten years), and North America (including Central America, 11 years).
+On average, immigrants held green cards for eight years before becoming U.S. citizens in 2019, unchanged from the year before.
+The time varied by country of origin: African-born immigrants spent an average six years in LPR status before naturalization, followed by those born in Asia (seven years), South America (eight years), Europe (nine years), and Oceania and North America (including Central America, ten years each).

 In general, naturalization requires being at least 18 years of age, passing English and civic exams, and for most, residing in the United States with LPR status continuously for at least five years (three years for those married to a U.S. citizen).

-- For more information, see DHS Annual Flow Report.
+- For more information, see DHS Annual Flow Reports.

 - Read the USCIS Naturalization Eligibility Requirements.